Aseedholm/Pumpkin-Brush/FinalProject/milestones/2/Readme.md

 ## Requirements Analysis (Your Task)

-1. Integrate assignments 1-3 together.
+1. Integrate assignments 1-4 together if you have not previously done so.
 	- A1's main feature was to have a working SFML application.
 	- A2's main feature was the undo/redo system
 	- A3's main feature was to have testing with the Catch2 framework.